The Federal Government has reaffirmed their commitment to transitioning away from live sheep export to a better future, once and for all.

-Sheep suffer throughout the live export journey, which can take months, and welfare issues are cumulative and inherent across the supply chain.
+Sheep suffer throughout the live export journey, and welfare issues are cumulative and inherent across the supply chain.

 They’re at risk of suffering extreme heat stress, poor conditions and overcrowded stocking densities that increase discomfort, and can limit access to food and water for some animals.